joemoose/psiops/docs/index.md

 !!! note

-	Note that when you spend *momentum* on a roll, that roll can’t, in turn, generate *momentum*.
+	When you spend *momentum* on a roll, that roll can’t, in turn, generate *momentum*.

 **ASSIST**: Consume 1 point of *momentum* to add *advantage* to an ally’s *action roll*.
 Doing this also exposes your character to the same risks.